Nishant-Tomar1/OlxIITBBS/README.md

   npm install
 ```

-#### Create a '.env' file in the server directory and add your environment variables:
+#### Create a '.env' file in the backend directory and add your environment variables:

 ```bash
   PORT = your_port